 - Short positions involve sales by the underwriters of shares in excess of the number of shares the underwriters are obligated to purchase, which creates a syndicate short position.
 The short position may be either a covered short position or a naked short position.
 In a covered short position, the number of shares involved in the sales made by the underwriters in excess of the number of shares they are obligated to purchase is not greater than the number of shares that they may purchase by exercising their option to purchase additional shares.
-In a naked short position by either exercising their option to purchase additional shares or purchasing shares in the open market. - Stabilizing transactions permit bids to purchase the underlying security as long as the stabilizing bids do not exceed a specific maximum price. - Syndicate covering transactions involve purchases of our common stock in the open market after the distribution has been completed to cover syndicate short positions.
+In a naked short position, the number of shares involved is greater than the number of shares in their option to purchase additional shares.
+The underwriters may close out any short position by either exercising their option to purchase additional shares or purchasing shares in the open market. - · Stabilizing transactions permit bids to purchase the underlying security as long as the stabilizing bids do not exceed a specific maximum price. - Syndicate covering transactions involve purchases of our common stock in the open market after the distribution has been completed to cover syndicate short positions.
 In determining the source of shares to close out the short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the underwriters' option to purchase additional shares.
 If the underwriters sell more shares than could be covered by the underwriters' option to purchase additional shares, thereby creating a naked short position can only be closed out by buying shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in the offering. - Penalty bids permit the representative to reclaim a selling concession from a syndicate member when the common stock originally sold by the syndicate member is purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions. - In passive market making, market makers in our common stock who are underwriters or prospective underwriters may, subject to limitations, make bids for or purchase shares of our common stock until the time, if any, at which a stabilizing bid is made.

 These activities may have the effect of raising or maintaining the market price of our common stock or preventing or retarding a decline in the market price of our common stock.
 As a result of these activities, the price of our common stock may be higher than the price that might otherwise exist in the open market.
-These transactions may be effected on the NASDAQ Capital Market or otherwise and, if commenced, may be discontinued at any time.
+These transactions may be effected on The Nasdaq Capital Market or otherwise and, if commenced, may be discontinued at any time.